bkuhlmann/auther/README.md

 * *title* - Optional.
 The HTML page title (as rendered within a browser tab).
 Default: "Authorization".
 * *label* - Optional.
 The page label (what would appear above the form).
 Default: "Authorization".
+* *secret* - Required.
+The secret passphrase used to encrypt/decrypt account credentials.
 * *accounts* - Required.
 The array of accounts with different or similar access to the application.
+    * *name* - Required.
+The account name.
+The name uniquely identifies each account.
     * *login* - Required.
 The encrypted account login.
 For example, the above decrypts to: *test@test.com*.
     * *password* - Required.
 The encrypted account password.
 For example, the above decrypts to: *password*.
     * *paths* - Required.
 The array of blacklisted paths for which only this account has access to.
-* *secret* - Required.
-The secret passphrase used to encrypt/decrypt account credentials.
 * *auth_url* - Required.
 The URL to redirect to when enforcing authentication to a blacklisted path.
 * *logger* - Optional.
 The logger used to log path/account authorization messages.
 Default: Auther::NullLogger.